Making disks available on your own machine

 /data/login

-you can access it on your own or another machine in several ways - via Samba (CIFS), NFS, or SSHFS.
-Autofs can be used to simplify connection.
-You will also find a way to mount the Windows home directory in the Samba section.
+directory on your own or another machine in several ways - via Samba (CIFS), NFS, or SSHFS.
+Autofs can be used to simplify mounting.
+In the section on Samba, you will also find a way to mount the Windows home directory.

-The tutorials below are for Unix OS.
-If you want to access the home directory on a Windows machine, you will find the necessary procedure here .
+The tutorials below are targeted at Unix OSes.
+If you want to access your home directory on a Windows OS machine, the necessary procedure can be found here.

 General information